Hepatitis B

 What are the symptoms of hepatitis B infection?

-Not all those with acute HBV infection have symptoms.
+Not everyone with acute HBV infection will have symptoms.
 In fact, only 30 to 50% of adults and 10% of children develop symptoms when they are first infected.
 These symptoms include:

-In those with acute hepatitis B infection, symptoms last from a few weeks to several months.
+In those with symptomatic acute hepatitis B infection, symptoms last from a few weeks to several months.

 What are the complications of chronic hepatitis B?

-Persistent (chronic) infection can occur in around 80-90% of infants infected in their first year of life, 30-50% of children infected before the age of 6 years, and <10% of people infected as adults.
+Chronic (long-term/lifelong) infection occurs in around 80-90% of infants infected in their first year of life, 30-50% of children infected before the age of 6 years, and <10% of people infected as adults.

 Those who develop chronic infection are at increased risk of developing: